Fraternalilab/BrepConvert/README.md

 This [vignette](http://htmlpreview.github.io/?https://github.com/Fraternalilab/BrepConvert/blob/main/vignettes/BrepConvert.html) contains examples on how to use `BrepConvert.`

-The analysis performed on Mallby et al. was performed as follows: IMGT-gapped V gene sequences were splitted into batches of 3000 sequences, each read into R as a named vector.
+The analysis performed on Mallaby et al. was performed as follows: IMGT-gapped V gene sequences were splitted into batches of 3000 sequences, each read into R as a named vector.
 One of these files is uploaded here in the directory `example`.

 The following shows the run-code to generate the result of this file via BrepConvert: